 - 2 tbsp fresh thyme, chopped

-- In a large sauté pan heat the olive oil over medium-low heat and add in the ground turkey.
+- In a large sauté pan or skillet heat the olive oil over medium-low heat and add in the ground turkey.
+Break apart with a spatula.
 Cover and allow to cook until no longer pink, about 8 minutes.
-Stir occasionally.
+Stirring occasionally.

-- Roughly chop the cauliflower and add to a large pot filled halfway with water.
-Cover and bring to a boil.
-Once boiling, crack the lid slightly and let steam until cauliflower is fork tender, about 15 minutes.
+- In the meantime add the cauliflower and potatoes to a pot of water, cover and bring to a boil.
+Once boiling, crack the lid slightly and let steam until veggies are soft tender, about 15 minutes.

-- Once the turkey is cooked through, add in the onion, 1/2 tsp garlic powder, sea salt and pepper and cook until the onion is translucent, about 3 minutes.
+- Once the turkey is almost cooked through create a space in the middle of the pan by pushing the turkey to the outer edge, add in the onion, 1/2 tsp garlic powder, sea salt and pepper and cook until the onion is translucent, about 3 minutes.

-- Add in the mushrooms and thyme.
-Continue to cook uncovered for about 5-8 minutes until mushrooms are tender.
-Toss in the kale during the last couple of minutes just enough to let it wilt slightly.
+- Add in the mushrooms, thyme, and coconut aminos.
+Continue to cook uncovered for about 5-8 minutes until mushrooms are tender and sauce is simmering.
+Shut off the heat when done.

-- Once the cauliflower is ready, remove from heat, drain water and allow to cool slightly.
-Add to a food processor or blender along with the other 1/2 tsp of garlic powder, butter, sea salt and pepper and blend until smooth.
+- Once the cauliflower and potatoes are ready, remove from heat, drain water and allow to cool slightly.
+Add to a food processor or blender along with the other 1/2 tsp of garlic powder, butter/ghee, sea salt and pepper and blend until smooth.

-- Bake for 20 minutes until the top is golden.
+- Bake for 20 minutes uncovered until the top is golden.

 - Allow to cool slightly before serving.